-Identifying your Crowd You will need to engage with your personal and professional contacts to make your project a success.
-Usually your friends and family will be the first to pledge, with new audiences coming later.
+Identifying your Crowd You will need to engage with everyone that you know to make your project a success.
+Usually your friends and family will be the first to pledge, with new audiences coming after.
 Let's look at the big picture first.
 The best way to start is to gather your team together and start drawing a map of your network.
 Using this network map template will give you a much fuller picture of the shape and size of your Crowd.
 Your unique network map will be the basis for all the key elements you'll be creating next, so leave nothing out.
+Don't forget to add on any connections that people within your own network can make.
+Crowdfunding works best when you can get the people you know telling the people they know about your project.